nanorc - GNU nano’s configuration file

 set operatingdir directory

-nano will only read and write files inside directory and its subdirectories.
+nano only reads and writes files inside directory and its subdirectories.
 Also, the current directory is changed to here, so files are inserted from this directory.
 By default, the operating directory feature is turned off.

 set positionlog